zanata/zanata.github.io/features/index.md

     - chatroom
   -->

-Zanata's online editor allows multiple translators to work on the same document without stepping on each other's toes.
-Indicators show which passages are being edited by other translators, other people's translations are visible as soon as they are saved, conflicts are easily resolved, and a chatroom is provided for each language in the project for realtime collaboration.

-*No installation needed, works in a web browser*
+Multiple translators can work on the same document using Zanata's Editor.
+Zanata's Editor provides a range of features to help translators work together effectively:-

+ - Translations are visible to all translators as soon as they are saved.
+ - Markers indicate when a passage is being edited by other translators.
+ - A simple dialog prevents work being lost if a conflict occurs.
+ - Each language in the project has a chatroom for realtime communication.

 ### High Quality Suggestions